st3llaa/cse15L_week3_labReport/index.md

     }
    }
 ```
+- This method access the right indexes in the array in the right order but has the wrong values stored at those indexes as the method switches the
+element before storing the element replaced into a temp variable therefore the data at that index is lost.
+For example, when the loop finds the last value it assigns it to the first place in Array (index 0) which looses the information about the origional element at index 0 so it ends up being a symmetrical mirror array.
+## The Fixed ReverseInPlace() method is show below:
 ```
   static void reverseInPlace(int[] arr) { //only need to change up until half way bc of swapping
     for(int i = 0; i < arr.length/2; i += 1) {